-- Reducing the refined carbohydrates helps to stabilise your blood sugar and promote ketogenesis.
+- Reducing refined carbohydrates helps to stabilise your blood sugar and promote ketogenesis.

 - Elevated blood sugar levels are associated with an increased risk of many of our modern metabolic diseases (e.g. diabetes, heart disease, stroke, cancer, Parkinson’s, Alzheimer’s etc).

 - Insulin regulates the release of glucose and ketones into your bloodstream.
-When you eat, your pancreas increases insulin to hold your fat in storage.
+When you eat, your pancreas increases insulin to store your fat.
 When you don’t eat, insulin levels reduce to allow stored energy to be released from your body.